 Each spring, the Local History Roundtable brings together librarians, archivists, curators, community members, preservationists, educators, students, and others who share a passion for local history.
 The one to two day conference is organized by a local, volunteer planning committee.
 A different theme and location is chosen each year.
-We hope you will join us for the 2015 meeting.
+We hope you will join us for the 2016 meeting.

-Friends of the Kutsche Office receive free admission to the Roundtable, among other benefits.
+Friends of the Kutsche Office always receive free admission to the Roundtable, among other benefits.
 Visit the "Friends of the Kutsche Office" page to learn more.

 -2012: "Transportation, Waterways, etc." held at the Annis Water Institute in Muskegon, Michigan.
 Featured speakers include Kevin Finney, Carl Bajema, Daniel Yakes, Christine Byron, and Tom Wilson.

--2011: Meaning of the 150th Civil War Commemoration held on GVSU's Allendale campus
+-2011: "Meaning of the 150th Civil War Commemoration" held on GVSU's Allendale campus

--2010: General meeting held at GVSU's Allendale campus
+-2010: General meeting, held at GVSU's Allendale campus